turicas/templater/README.markdown

 also pass these "movable parts" to fill the template and have a new string with the same structure as others, but with data (with method `join`).

-And you have flexibility: if you don't want/need to `Templater` create the template for you, you can pass a pre-processed template (as a list with the tokens or as a string with markers).
+And you have flexibility:

+- If you don't want/need to `Templater` create the template for you, you can pass a pre-processed template (as a list with the tokens or as a string with markers).
+- You can split the learning and parsing process, since the learning process generally is executed one time and takes a lot of time compared to parsing process.
+To turn this process handy, ``Templater`` has the methods ``save` and ``load``, so you can learn and save a template definition for later load and parse how many times you want (you can also load, learn more and save).

 Examples
 --------